Signup for our Newsletter

 Receive our latest updates by signing up for our newsletter!

-Located between Bradley Palmer State Park and the Ipswich River Wildlife Sanctuary, Vineyard Hill Reservation represents one of the most scenic landscapes in Essex County.
-An extensive 2.2 mile trail network traverses the entire property and invites visitors to explore miles of winding trails that connect Shaw Field in the north to Vineyard Hill in the south and other nearby conserved land.
+Located between Bradley Palmer State Park and the Ipswich River Wildlife Sanctuary, Vineyard Hill Reservation in Hamilton and Topsfield represents one of the most scenic landscapes in Essex County.
+Trails traverse the entire property and invite visitors to explore and connect to other nearby conserved land.

 Vineyard Hill was part of the larger family estate of General George S. Patton, Jr. beginning in 1928 and later of his son Major General George S. Patton and wife Joanne.

-Since the 1980s, when former Greenbelt President Ed Becker toured the property in the back of Major General Patton’s pickup truck, this amazing land had been a high conservation priority for Greenbelt.
+Since former Greenbelt President Ed Becker toured the property with Major General Patton in the 1980s, this land has been a high conservation priority for Greenbelt.
+Shaw Field was purchased from the Pattons in 2017, along with Vineyard Hill and Green Meadows Farm in 2019.

 For decades, the Patton family generously worked with Greenbelt to protect significant portions of this land.
 However, more than 50 acres remained at risk for development, and access to trails throughout the entire property was in jeopardy.